Subscribe for more content

 Anaerobic exercise uses glucose, not oxygen, to produce energy.
 Muscles store a small amount of glucose to provide short bursts of energy for intense activities.
 Glucose is metabolized in a process called glycolysis, which does not require oxygen.

 Glycolysis also results in the production of lactic acid.
-It’s the buildup of this chemical in muscles that creates fatigue and the burning sensation we’re all familiar with when working really hard.
+It’s the buildup of this chemical and hydrogen ions in muscles that creates fatigue and the burning sensation we’re all familiar with when working really hard.
 This is what limits the time you can engage in anaerobic exercise.
 But, with proper training, you can better tolerate lactic acid and improve anaerobic endurance.

 This post on the ISSA blog breaks down how aerobic and anaerobic workouts change the body.

 Anyone new to these kinds of exercises will find that they burn out quickly.
 They can only give a short burst of lifting a heavy weight or sprinting before the lactic acid buildup becomes too much and a break becomes necessary.

 One very important benefit of building more anaerobic workouts into your clients’ schedules is that it will increase this type of endurance.
 With practice, they will be able to better tolerate the lactic acid and endure longer.
 Here are some other reasons anaerobic exercises are important:

 Exercises to Improve Anaerobic Endurance Also Build Strength